rfancn/aliyun-ddns-client/README.md

 sub_domain=
 # Required: resolve type, like: A, AAAA
 type=
-# Not Required: interface you want to bind
+# Not Required: Interface will be used to get the IP address.
 # interface=eth0
 ```